 - “Sunday in the Park with George” by Stephen Sondheim (00:32:00): Jon makes various phone calls.
 He hears music on his television.
 Garfield’s character watches a Sondheim musical on PBS with Michael.

 - “Day by Day” by The Godspell Ensemble and Band feat.
-Robin Lamont (00:33:00): The Tick, Tick… Boom! soundtrack music can be heard briefly during an interior apartment sequence.
+Robin Lamont (00:33:00): The Tick, Tick… Boom! soundtrack song can be heard briefly during an interior apartment sequence.
 Jon hits a red ball with a frying pan.

 - “It’s the End of the World As We Know It (And I Feel Fine)” by R.E.M.
 (00:33:00): The 1987 single plays directly after “Day by Day.”
 Jon looks at a magazine.